Dryrobe: History

-As a young surfer, Bright's mother used to use a towelling robe for changing on the beach.
+In 1983 as a young surfer, Bright's mother used to use a towelling robe for changing on the beach.
 However, he and his mother noticed that when it rained or when it was cold, the robe didn't really serve much of a purpose.
 His mother then created an additional layer made of a tent-like material.
-Over a decade later, the prototype his mother created was used as the initial step to create the dryrobe product.
+Over a decade later, the prototype his mother created was used as the initial step to create the Dryrobe product.

-During the initial design phase, Gideon Bright visited Australia to study similar products that were on the market.
-He witnessed people using a parka-like jacket, which they wore both in and of the water.
-After studying the product, he began to experiment with designs of his own, focusing on towel lined designs.
-Each prototype was given to friends and people he knew in the watersports community to receive feedback.
-Bright finally settled on a design for the robe, which he named dryrobe.
+In the early stages of development, Gideon Bright traveled to Australia to examine comparable products already available.
+He observed individuals wearing parka-style jackets that they used both in and out of the water.
+Inspired by what he saw, he began creating his own designs, emphasizing towel-lined interiors and an oversized structure that allowed users ample room to get their arms inside.
+He shared each prototype with friends and contacts in the watersports community to gather their input.
+Eventually, Bright finalised a design and produced the first weatherproof changing robe, leading to the establishment of the Dryrobe brand.

-Bright funded the company by selling a property he owned and began to distribute the product in 2013.
-The business began as a home-based business before dryrobe began to expand.
-When orders began to be placed, Bright priced the first dryrobe at around the £100 mark.
-Other towel robes that served a similar purpose were much cheaper that the original dryrobe, but also lacked quality and struggled to keep athletes warm.
-Despite the high price point, the product was well received by the watersport community.

-The product first began increase its sales after showcasing the dryrobe to athletes at triathlon shows.
-Bright was approached by a Team GB performance director, who bought a handful of the dryrobes on the spot.
+The product first began increase its sales after showcasing not only to surfers, but to athletes at triathlon.
+Bright was approached by a Team GB performance director, who bought a handful of the Dryrobes on the spot.
 Shortly after the purchase, Team GB triathletes began to wear the products while they were competing.
 This included Alistair Brownlee and Jonny Brownlee.
-The exposure of Team GB's athletes wearing the dryrobe, encouraged deals with other sports teams and events.
+The exposure of Team GB's athletes wearing the Dryrobe, encouraged deals with other sports teams and events.
 Between 2014 and early 2016, new deals with U.S. Masters Swimming, Tough Mudder and the International Triathlon Union were all agreed.

-By early 2016, the brand had expanded beyond triathletes and was now used by other extreme sports athletes. dryrobe Inc. was launched in the United States, with a warehouse to fulfil growing interest in the product in the USA & Canada.
+By early 2016, the brand had expanded beyond triathletes and was now used by other extreme sports athletes.
+Dryrobe was launched in the United States, with a warehouse to fulfill growing interest in the product in the USA & Canada.
 This was down to the high interest and demand from Kayakers, Surfers and Obstacle Course Racers in America and Canada.
-Bright stated in an interview, "it's solving a problem that is inherent in nearly all outdoor sports activities.
+Bright stated in an interview, "It's solving a problem that is inherent in nearly all outdoor sports activities.
 Getting out of the wind and rain while changing just makes good sense, and will preserve energy to be used via chosen activity."